Preparing the Pre-award Survey of Prospective Contractor Accounting System

 Left Brain Professionals designs and implements DCAA-compliant accounting systems to maximize opportunity and minimize risk for federal contractors.
-We can help by:
+We can-

-- Evaluating your accounting system for compliance with FAR & DFARS standards.
+- Evaluate your accounting system for compliance with FAR & DFARS standards.

-- Recommending and installing an “adequate” or “approved” accounting system.
+- Recommend and install an “adequate” or “approved” accounting system.